ZXSpectrumVault/Manuals/Hardware/SpectrumPlus3Manual.md

 The ***+3*** is designed around the Z80A microprocessor, which runs at a speed of 3.5469MHz (about three and half million cycles per second).

 The _**+3**'s_ memory is divided into 64K ROM and 128K RAM, arranged in 16K pages.
-The four ROM pages (0-3) can be mapped into the bottom 16K (0000h-3FFFh) of the memory map.The eight RAM pages (0-7) are usually mapped into the top 16K (C000h-FFFFh) of the memory map.
-RAM page 5 is also mapped into the range 4000h-7FFFh, and RAM page 2 is mapped into the range 8000h-BFFFh.There are also several RAM page combinations that occupy the full 64K address range.
+The four ROM pages (0-3) can be mapped into the bottom 16K (0000h-3FFFh) of the memory map.
+The eight RAM pages (0-7) are usually mapped into the top 16K (C000h-FFFFh) of the memory map.
+RAM page 5 is also mapped into the range 4000h-7FFFh, and RAM page 2 is mapped into the range 8000h-BFFFh.
+There are also several RAM page combinations that occupy the full 64K address range.
 These were given in [part 35 of this chapter](#part35), under the heading 'Memory management'.

 Physically speaking, the ROMs are two 32K devices (similar to the 27256), which are both treated by the system as two 16K chips.
 The RAM is composed of four 16K x 4 bit chips (41464), some of which (RAM banks 4-7) are time-shared between the circuitry that produces the screen display, and the Z80A.
 The others (RAM banks 0-3) are for the exclusive use of the Z80A, as in the ROM.